quantum-tinkerer/MeanFi/DESIGN.md

 `internal_energy - kT * entropy`.
 Generic observable contractions remain raw traces.
 Interaction double counting and BdG normal ordering are applied once.

-Density, charge, energy, and entropy have distinct absolute accuracy targets.
+Density accuracy controls the calculation.
+Filling and SCF have their own residual checks.
+Energy and entropy are computed on the accepted density mesh;
+their estimated errors are diagnostics and never trigger refinement.
+The sparse entropy fit shares the occupation fit's scalar accuracy and poles; band energy uses that occupation approximation without an extra accuracy target.

-The default policy assigns `tol/5` to each integration target and `tol/10` to the filling residual; the SCF residual uses `tol`.
-Energy targets use the input Hamiltonian's energy units and entropy targets use k_B per orbital.
-Explicit targets override this policy.
+The default policy assigns `tol/5` to density and charge integration, `tol/10` to the filling residual, and `tol` to the SCF residual.
+Explicit density and charge targets override this policy.
 An unavailable estimate is `None`, including thermodynamic integration errors that a backend cannot estimate.

 ## Verification and release